Pengenalan

 • Functions related to file descriptors, file permissions, file ownership, and links are limited and don't support some operations.
 For example, WASI does not permit symlinks with absolute file names.

-• An iOS app cannot use any form of subprocessing, background processing, or inter-process communication.
+• An iOS app cannot use any form of subprocessing, multiprocessing, or inter-process communication.
 If an iOS app attempts to create a subprocess, the process creating the subprocess will either lock up, or crash.
 An iOS app has no visibility of other applications that are running, nor any ability to communicate with other running applications, outside of the iOS-specific APIs that exist for this purpose.

-• iOS apps have a limited concept of console input and output. stdout and stderr exist, and content written to stdout and stderr will be visible in logs when running in Xcode, but this content won't be recorded in the system log.
+• iOS apps have a limited concept of console output. stdout and stderr exist, and content written to stdout and stderr will be visible in logs when running in Xcode, but this content won't be recorded in the system log.
 If a user who has installed your app provides their app logs as a diagnostic aid, they will not include any detail written to stdout or stderr.